 WHAT ARE THE CONSEQUENCES OF MORAL INJURY?

-Moral injury can lead to serious distress, depression and suicidality.
+Moral injury can lead to serious distress, depression, and suicidality.
 Moral injury can take the life of those suffering from it, both metaphorically and literally.
-Moral injury debilitates people, preventing them from living full, healthy lives.
+Moral injury debilitates people, preventing them from living full and healthy lives.

-The effects of moral injury go beyond the individual, impinging on the family system and the larger community.
+The effects of moral injury go beyond the individual and can destroy one’s capacity to trust others, impinging on the family system and the larger community.
 Moral injury must be brought forward into the community for a shared process of healing.

-In the context of a soul, with respect to the diversity of beliefs, including religion, held by those involved with Moral Injury, consider this perspective:
+In the context of a soul, with respect to the diversity of beliefs and religious perspectives held by those involved with moral injury, consider this:

-Moral injury is damage to the soul of the individual.
-War is one of, but not the only thing that can cause this damage.
-Abuse, rape, and violence cause the same type of damage.
-“Soul repair” and “soul wound” are terms already in use by researchers and institutions in the United States who are exploring moral injury and paths to recovery.
+Moral injury is damage done to the soul of the individual.
+War is one (but not the only) thing that can cause this damage.
+Abuse, rape, and violence may cause similar types of damage.
+“Soul repair” and “soul wound” are terms already in use by researchers and institutions in the United States who are exploring moral injury and pathways to recovery.

 WHY HAVEN’T WE HEARD ABOUT THIS BEFORE?